rcarver/levels/README.md

 SAMPLE_MY_CSV_ARRAY_DELIMITER=","
 ```

-## Using a configuration
+## Using a Configuration

-Once a configuration has been written, Levels can read and merge it.
+Once a level has been written, Levels can read and merge it.
+Once merged
-Once merged, you can use it at runtime in a Ruby process, or output it
+into a Configuration, you can use it at runtime in a Ruby process, or
-as JSON or Environment Variables.
+output it as JSON, YAML or environment variables.

 In any case, any number of levels, including the system environment, may
 be merged.
 The system environment is typically merged last, but it's not